diatche/evergrid-expo-demo/README.md

-# RecyclerGridViewDemo
+# Evergrid Expo Demo
 A cross-platform infinite 2D scrollable view with efficient cell recycling using Animated framework, without using a scroll view.
-See [RecyclerGridView](https://github.com/diatche/recycler-grid-view).
+See [Evergrid](https://github.com/diatche/evergrid).

 ## Installation